 ManyPets

-Average monthly cost: $30 to $40 for dogs, $20 to $25 for cats
+Average monthly cost: $30–$40 for dogs, $20–$25 for cats

 ManyPets has a 15-day waiting period before coverage kicks in.
-However, the insurer will waive the waiting period if you can prove your pet had coverage from another valid pet insurer before you purchased your ManyPets policy.
+But the insurer will waive the waiting period if you can prove your pet had coverage from another valid pet insurer before you purchased your ManyPets policy.
 The other insurance coverage must have been in effect within 24 hours of switching companies, and pre-existing conditions will still be excluded.[4]

 The availability of this waiver means it’s possible to have no waiting period at all in certain situations.